clairewright-217/Election_Analysis/README.md

     print(winning_county_summary)
 ```

-The output to the terminal and text file looked like this:
+The output to the terminal and text file shows that Denver had the largest turnout:

 **Largest County Turnout: Denver**